craigbarnes/dte/docs/dterc.md

 timeout can cause escape sequences of for example arrow keys to be split and treated as multiple key presses.

+### **filesize-limit** [250]

+Refuse to open any file with a size larger than this value (in mebibytes).
+Useful to prevent accidentally opening very large files, which can take a long time on some systems.

 ### **lock-files** [true]

 Lock files using `$DTE_HOME/file-locks`.
 Only protects from your